zeeshantariqcs/node-python/readme.txt

 Procedure to run this script

 1) Install node js  (you can follow this tutorial https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04)
 2) Install npm
 3) I've included the dummy python script which is simply printing the data.
 Give path to your python script
+4) Change config.js according to your file paths
+5) run this command: npm install
-4) run this command: npm init
+6) run this command: npm start
-5) Bingo! site is up and can be accessed via this url: http://localhost:3000/dashboard
+7) Bingo! site is up and can be accessed via this url: http://localhost:3000/dashboard

 What response node is expecting from python?